ray2day/ray2day/README.md

 >> a capacity building traject by BEE-ideas founding (May 2022 - November 2022)

 - obtaining Scrum (PSM1) and Microsoft certificates
+- learn to work with Azure DevOps
+- SOLID-principles and Clean Coding

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**